 This black-eyed pea stew recipe with sausage or ham brings good luck to those who consume it on New Year's Day, or so says Southern tradition.
 We make it simply because it brings us sated appetites.

 There are countless iterations of black-eyed pea stew recipes in the South.
 This particular recipe, which can be made with sausage or ham hocks, was handed down through the generations of the Watkins family from Hartsville, South Carolina.
 Southern legend has it that black-eyed pea stew brings good fortune for the entire year to those who make it part of their menu on New Year’s Day.
-The good luck isn’t restricted to any one type of black-eyed pea soup, which is fortunate, although we’d bank our entire year’s fortune on the version below.–Renee Schettler Rossi
+The good luck isn’t restricted to any one type of black-eyed pea soup, which is fortunate, although we’d bank our entire year’s fortune on the version below.
+Originally published December 27, 2015.–Renee Schettler Rossi

-There’s some controversy surrounding whether or not to soak black-eyed peas and other beans prior to cooking.
+There’s some controversy surrounding whether or not to soak black-eyed peas and other dried beans prior to cooking.
 Tradition holds that legumes need to be soaked in enough cold water to cover for at least overnight.
-But hurried cooks have found that simmering legumes, including black-eyed peas, in twice as much water as a recipe usually requires turns out soups and stews, such as this black-eyed pea stew, that are really quite identical to those in which the beans are soaked.
-What a boon for those of us who don’t always plan ahead.
+But hurried home cooks have found that simmering legumes, including black-eyed peas, in twice as much water as a recipe usually requires turns out soups and stews, such as this black-eyed pea stew, that are really quite identical to those in which the beans are first given a time-consuming overnight soak.
+What a boon for those who—like us—don’t always plan ahead!

 Black-Eyed Pea Stew Recipe